lostcart/managers/README.md

-# managers
+# Managers

-A simple app using clean architecture to show a list of managers and let you filter them
+A simple android app using clean architecture to show a list of managers and let you filter them

 ## Run